hackerzhut/json-app-config/Readme.md

 var config = jsonConfig.load({
   schema: schema
 });

-An error will be thrown if the schema doesn't match the config.json.
-Looks for errors in the thrown Error object to see the list of errors.
 ```

+An error will be thrown if the schema doesnt match the config.json.
+Looks for errors in the thrown
+Error object to see the list of errors.

 # Validate existing JSON objects